 Aarhus University Seal

-Aarhus University in Emdrup
+Aarhus University Emdrup Campus

 Emdrup is a part of the Copenhagen area and is only a 15-minute drive from Copenhagen’s buzzing city centre

 Emdrup is a small residential area that is located on the outskirts of Copenhagen.
-The Danish School of Education (DPU) is located at Aarhus University Emdrup and is one of the largest educational research environments in Europe.
+The Danish School of Education (DPU) is located at Aarhus University Emdrup and is one of the largest education research environments in Europe.
 DPU also offers a Bachelor’s degree programme and several postgraduate and Master’s degree programmes.

 The inner city and outskirts of Copenhagen